 We've spent quite a while with the HTC One M8 and performance is excellent.
 Adding a user interface onto Android can cause problems, but we couldn't spot any with Sense 6.0.

 As well as the Snapdragon 801, HTC adds its own co-processor in much the same way Apple has with the iPhone 5S.
 This low-power chip keeps sensors switched on for HTC's Motion Launch Gestures, which can be used to switch the phone on.
 It also can track activity using the pre-loaded Fitbit app so there's less need for a dedicated fitness tracker such as Fitbit's own One.

-If the performance of the HTC One was amazing, then we can barely think of a word suitable to describe the HTC One M8.
-In the older Geekbench 2 test, the M8 set a new record of 4171 points outpacing the LG G2 which scored 4085.
+And anyway, we can barely think of a word suitable to describe the HTC One M8.
+In the older Geekbench 2 test, at launch the M8 set a new record of 4171 points outpacing the LG G2 which scored 4085.
 It also set a great score in the latest Geekbench 3 benchmark at 2781, narrowly missing out on beating the Nexus 5's 2800 haul.
 A time of just 583ms in SunSpider is incredibly good but it seems no phone can beat the iPhone 5s in this area with its blisteringly fast time of 417ms.

 Moving on to graphics and the HTC One M8 performs very well with 30fps in GFXBench 3.0's T-Rex test.
 The iPhone 5s also wins here with 37fps.
 In the extremely demanding Manhattan test, the HTC One M8 managed 12fps which is good considering previous phones we've tested have all failed to reach double digits here.
 Once again, the iPhone 5s sets the bar with 21fps.